cyberdesignfactory/chesswizard/README.md

 - Wizard should value developing its pieces, not just material
 - Wizard should avoid checkmate and value checkmating
 - Notation supports disambiguation
+- Make it look nicer in desktop layout

 ## License